Current Scholars

 Susan Farlow headshot

-Susan Farlow is a sophomore from Fishers, IN.
+Q Farlow is a Junior from Fishers, IN.
 They are pursuing a bachelor's degree in computer science and plan to focus on cybersecurity.
 They are also a member and fall 2024 risk management chair of Alpha Omega Epsilon and member and volunteer for Women in Cybersecurity.
 They are enthusiastic about defensive programming and thoughtful computer architecture.

 Elizabeth Krutchen